News and alerts

 - know the scientific name of the seeds, commonly referred to as the botanical name (genus and species)

-- check if you need to arrange on-arrival treatment or PEQ
+- check if you need to arrange treatment, testing or post-entry quarantine (PEQ)

-- only contain seed species that can be imported into Australia.
-Seeds permitted into Australia are listed in BICON
+- only contain seed species that can be imported into Australia

 - meet our requirements for seed contaminants and tolerances